-Kathryn Schuff (Member-At-Large, 2014-15, Vice President 2015-17) is a chess mom and faculty member at Oregon Health Sciences University, heavily involved in medical research administration.
+Kathryn Schuff (Vice President 2015-17, Member-At-Large, 2014-15 and 2017-19) is a chess mom and faculty member at Oregon Health Sciences University, heavily involved in medical research administration.
 She is humbled by having two elementary age chess boys who can easily checkmate her, but is heartened by the fact that she still writes the checks, drives the car, packs lunch and makes sure everyone has a sharp pencil and notation book.
 Kathryn remains AMAZED at the sight of more than 300 kids who show up to the beach and want to do nothing else but play chess, and wants to do everything she can to make sure that there are as many opportunities and incentives as possible for our kids to keep playing!

 Todd Anderson (Member-At-Large, 2016-18) is a research scientist for Intel Labs focusing on improving programmer productivity for large-scale applications.
 He is a native of West Virginia before earning a Ph.D. in Computer Science from the University of Kentucky and subsequently moving to Oregon in 1999.
 He is also a chess dad to two elementary aged chess players and recently took over running their chess club at Carden Cascade Academy as well as running the first tournament there.
 Todd believes that the chess tournaments run by and in affiliation with OSCF teach the valuable life lessons of respect for others, manners, and that individual events throughout our lives may not always turn out the way we’d like but the key to long-term success is perseverance and a work-ethic.
 Todd hopes to continue helping develop chess participation, particularly in Hillsboro.
 On the lighter side, some years ago Todd wrote a chess engine whose evaluation function was improved by experience through use of a genetic algorithm.
 In recent years he has also tinkered with professional chess tournament results prediction through Monte Carlo simulation and machine learning.